-Biobased or partially biobased durable plastics, such as biobased or partially biobased PE, PET or PVC, possess properties, which are identical to their conventional versions.
-These bioplastics are technically equivalent to their fossil counterparts; yet, they help to reduce a product’s carbon footprint.
+Biobased or partially biobased durable plastics, such as biobased or partially biobased PE, PP, PET or PVC, possess properties which are identical to their conventional versions.
+These bioplastics are technically equivalent to their fossil counterparts; yet they help to reduce a product’s carbon footprint.
 Moreover, they can be mechanically recycled in existing recycling streams.

 Find out more about biobased plastics here.

-Additionally, new materials such as PLA, PHA, cellulose or starch-based materials offer solutions with completely new functionalities such as biodegradability and compostability and in some cases optimised barrier properties.
+Additionally, new materials, such as PLA, PHA, cellulose or starch-based materials offer solutions with completely new functionalities, such as compostability and in some cases optimised barrier properties.
 Find out more about biodegradable plastics here.
-Along with the growth in variety of bioplastic materials, properties such as flexibility, durability, printability, transparency, barrier, heat resistancy, gloss and many more have been significantly enhanced.
+Along with the growth in variety of bioplastic materials, properties, such as flexibility, durability, printability, transparency, barrier, heat resistance, gloss and many more have been significantly enhanced.